ietf-wg-cellar/matroska-specification/cellar-codec/subtitles.md

 The .IFO file will not be used at all.

-If there is more than one subtitle stream in the VobSub set, each stream will need to be separated into separate tracks for storage in Matroska.
+If there is more than one subtitle stream in the VobSub set, each stream is separated into separate tracks for storage in Matroska.
 E.g. the VobSub file contains streams for both English and German subtitles.
-Then the resulting Matroska file **SHOULD** contain two tracks.
-That way the language information can be dropped and mapped to Matroska's language tags.
+Then the resulting Matroska file will contain multiple tracks, and language information can be mapped to Matroska's language tags and dropped from the streams.

 The .IDX file is reformatted (see below) and placed in the `CodecPrivate`.